erubinof/GEOG418-Assignment-3/README.md

 To define weights, types are used, and the 3 main common ones are called "B", "W", and "C".
 Starting with B, it uses a simple binary weighting system where neighbours are given a weight of 1 and all others are given a weight of 0.
 This is what was employed in the previous diagrams used to explain queen and rook weights.
 Moving onto W, it uses a row standardized weighting system where each neighbour is given equal weights that total 1 when added together.
 An example of this would be a polygon with 4 neighbours, where each of the neighbours are given a weight of 0.25.
 Lastly, C weights uses a globally standardized system where all neighbours have an equal weight across the entire study area.

 Now that we understand 3 different types of weighting, we can move on to applying these to our data and continue with our analysis.
 To create a weight matrix, we will use the spdep library's “nb2listw” function.
 This function can be applied to the Income.nb, French.nb, Income.nb2, or French.nb2, depending on which variable we want to look at and if we want to use rook or queen weights.
 This variable contains the links between neighbours to use while creating the matrices.
 Also, there are some census areas that have no links to neighbours so we can set the “zero.policy” parameter to TRUE to make sure weights vectors of zero length is set for them.
-Once the matrices are made, we can display them with the code “print.listw” to understand the distribution of weights for all of the observations, refered to as "i", and their neighbours, refered to as "j".
+Once the matrices are made, we can display them with the code “print.listw” to understand the distribution of weights for all of the observations, referred to as "i", and their neighbours, referred to as "j".
 We will use a W type matrix below for our analysis.
 To see more in depth details about “nb2listw” function and some examples of its usage, use this link: [Spatial weights for neighbours lists](https://r-spatial.github.io/spdep/reference/nb2listw.html).

 ```{r Final weights, echo=TRUE, eval=TRUE, warning=FALSE}
 #Create Income weights matrix